osmphp/framework/doc/tutorials/flat-file-documentation-website/01-creating-simple-web-application.md

 First, open command-line, go to the root project directory and run Composer command with like in the example below:

-    composer create-project -n dubysa/dubysa docs "--repository={\"type\":\"vcs\",\"url\":\"git@bitbucket.org:dubysa/dubysa.git\"}"
+    composer create-project -n osmphp/osmphp docs "--repository={\"type\":\"vcs\",\"url\":\"git@bitbucket.org:osmphp/osmphp.git\"}"

 During command execution,

  - project files are downloaded from the repository and copied locally into `docs` subdirectory,
  - Composer downloads latest version of all dependent packages,
- - Dubysa post-update scripts are executed and environment is configured.
+ - Osm post-update scripts are executed and environment is configured.

-You can read more about how to [customize project creation](../../php-development/dubysa-console-commands.html#composer-create-project).
+You can read more about how to [customize project creation](../../php-development/osmphp-console-commands.html#composer-create-project).

 ## Configuring Local Web Server ##